statecouncil/tf-bamf/INSTALLATION.md

 See `README.md` as well as their respective readme files for information on what they contain.

-**I recommend that you use the VPK version of each pack EXCEPT the material tag overhaul, which is intended to be packed into the map.**
+**I recommend that you use the VPK version of each pack EXCEPT the Extra Assets pack, which is intended to be packed into the map.**

 ## FGD, Radshadowman and Propper support